 What is Bowen Therapy?

-Bowen Therapy isa gentle soft tissue therapy that initiates the body’s innate healing capacity.
+Bowen Therapy is a gentle soft tissue therapy that initiates the body’s innate healing capacity.
 Bowen Therapy consists of a series of precise rolling movements over muscles, fascia, tendons, nerves and ligaments.
 These moves are light and can be done through clothing.
 There are frequent and important pauses between each series of moves giving the body time to benefit from each.

 It is very common for clients to experience different sensations during a Bowen treatment as the body begins the healing process.
 Usually these sensations result from the nervous system releasing any charge it may be holding from previous injuries, accidents or illnesses.
 This release is part of the natural healing and balancing process that occurs during a Bowen Therapy session.

-Below is a case study of Bowen Therapy for low back pain, which gives an idea of how Bowen works and how treatments progress
+Below is a case study of Bowen Therapy for low back pain, which gives an idea of how Bowen works and how treatments progress.

-Lower Back Pain and Sciatica – Case Study
+Case Study: Lower Back Pain & Sciatica

 A 34 year old woman suffering from lower back pain, sacrum pain and periods of sciatica, resulting from a car accident 3 ½ years earlier, came to me for Bowen Therapy after trying chiropractic, physiotherapy and massage with little relief.
 She had been to a variety of doctors who had each given her a different diagnosis: piriformis syndrome, sciatica and iliosacral joint dysfunction, but were unable to assist her.